dpeckett/qcow2/README.md

 - Backing files
 - External data

 You shouldn't use this library in any application that requires data integrity.
-It has not been tested thoroughly and definitely contains bugs.
+It has not been tested thoroughly and definitely will result in data loss.